mikekwong/giphy_react/README.md

 ### `Navigate to project directory in terminal`

-If you open your terminal you may drag and drop the project folder into terminal and hit Enter/Return which will automatically navigate to its directory in your local system.
+If you open your terminal you may drag and drop the project folder into terminal and hit Enter/Return which will automatically navigate to its directory in your local system.<br>

 Or you may navigate manually within terminal depending on the path you've placed the project folder.<br>

+### `npm install`

 Afterwards in terminal you may type 'npm install' and hit the Enter/Return key.<br>